Conflict prevention

 • Other people can acquire locks on Event Layer1 for any other routes for which locks can be acquired.

-• If editing an event requires an event lock on a route, it's acquired.
+• If editing an event requires an event lock on a route, the event lock will be acquired.

 Note: